what to expect

 Our worship is engaging, and filled with a variety of singing styles, children’s story, scripture reading, an open sharing and prayer time, sometimes group discussions, and a sermon by our pastor, Marty Troyer, a special guest speaker, or a member of our faith community.
 We’re made stronger when guests join us for worship.

 Children of all ages are welcome at Houston Mennonite, and we welcome gender-diverse children.
-We have a children’s message in each worship service before kids 1 - 5 leave the sanctuary for Children's Church.
-Children have their own classes and activities during Second Hour, with childcare provided for those under 5.
+We have a children’s message in each worship service before kids Kindergarten age and younger leave the sanctuary for Children's Church.
+Children have their own classes and activities during Second Hour, with childcare provided for those in Kindergarten or below.

 Our building is simple, reflecting our hope to find goodness in the little things of life.